luqmanhkiem/online-voting-system/README.md

 ### Entity-Relationship Diagram
 ![erddad (1)](https://github.com/user-attachments/assets/97643778-ec2b-4265-abc1-86b9c1fc2909)
 **Schema Justification**
--**TEAM** table keeps an atomic counter votes for fast read queries in the results dashboard -**VOTER** use matric_no as natural PK to guarantee uniqueness per institution -**ADMIN** is isolated from VOTER to avoid role confusion and simplifu auth logic -Foreign key team_id in VOTER enables quick JOIN to know who voted which team for audit
+- **TEAM** table keeps an atomic counter votes for fast read queries in the results dashboard
+- **VOTER** use matric_no as natural PK to guarantee uniqueness per institution
+- **ADMIN** is isolated from VOTER to avoid role confusion and simplifu auth logic
+- Foreign key team_id in VOTER enables quick JOIN to know who voted which team for audit